Androidus2/rock-lion/README.md

 ## Prerequisites

-- Python 3.8 or higher
+- Python 3.8 or higher (NOT Python 3.13, it currently misses the audioop module, so it won't work)
 - `ffmpeg` installed and added to your system's PATH
 - A Discord bot token